praeclarum/praeclarum.github.io/index.md

 ![Selfie of Frank](/assets/me.jpg)

 Hi!
-I'm Frank - a software developer in Seattle specializing in mobile apps that do nerdy things.
+I'm Frank - a software developer living on an island specializing in mobile apps that do nerdy things.
 My blog is a collection of [technical articles](/tag/article), [presentations](/tag/presentation), and [app and library announcements](/tag/announcement).